 The summer 2024 application period for full consideration is now closed, however RAND is continuing to accept applications until December 11.

 Please review program details as they have been updated.

 - 12 weeks in the summer (start date flexible)

 - Current graduate students (2nd year or later) enrolled in doctoral or professional degree program; some exceptions for certain types of master's degrees—see detail below.
 Residency in the U.S. (excluding U.S. territories) is required for the 2024 program.

 - Decisions are generally made by

 RAND's Summer Associate Program introduces outstanding graduate students to RAND, an institution that conducts research on a wide range of domestic and international social policy issues and matters of national security.

 RAND is committed to striving for diversity, equity, and inclusion.
 Research and analysis is enriched by diversity of talents, experiences, and perspectives.
-We encourage students from different racial/ethnic and cultural backgrounds, abilities, ages, gender, gender identity/expression, and other underrepresented groups to apply.
+We welcome all applicants, including those who identify as part of historically marginalized groups.